kreativan/DropzoneProcesswire/README.md

 It can also post aditional data along with the files, or submit the form after ajax uplaod, so you can use it to edit any page field, and make front-end page editing forms.
 Actually, you can use it for all kind of forms (that needs files handling), like sending emails with attachemnts etc...

-**TIP**: *Enable debug mode in /site/config.php and all responses sent back to dropzone will be logged in console*.

 What Dropzone module can do:
 * It can uplaod your files to a specified destination.
 * It can post aditional data along with the files.